 Itineraries are subject to change.

-Located on Deck 4 and approximately 182 sq. f.
-(16.9 sq. m,) in size, these cabins have one double bed that can be configured into two singles.
+Located throughout the ship and approximately 208 sq. f.
+(19.3 sq. m,) in size, these cabins have one double bed that can be configured into two singles.
 There is a floor to ceiling glass view that opens to a walkout balcony.
-There is also a desk and chair, TV, state of the art 'infotainment' system and private bathroom with shower, vanity and heated floor.
+There are also a desk and chair, TV, state of the art ‘infotainment’ system and private bathroom with shower, vanity and heated floor.
+Note: Cabins include a separate sitting area except 609, 610, 611, 612, 614 and 615.

 Located throughout the ship and approximately 205 sq. ft.
 (19.2 sq. m,) in size, these cabins have one double bed that can be configured into two singles, and seperate sitting area furnished with a sofa-bed.
 There is a floor to ceiling glass view that opens to a walkout balcony.
 There is also a desk and chair, TV, state of the art 'infotainment' system and private bathroom with shower, vanity and heated floor.